 What’s the best time to use salicylic acid?

-Should you moisturize after using salicylic acid?
+Should you moisturize after salicylic acid?

 What to use after salicylic acid